silvacms/documentation/source/silva/buildout.rst

-default ``easy_install`` install all packages scripts in the same directory as Python, which is hidden inside a framework directory on Mac OS X. By specifying ``-s /opt/local/bin`` scripts are going to be installed in the same directory than Mac Ports softwares:
+default ``easy_install`` install all packages scripts in the same directory as Python, which is hidden inside a framework directory on Mac OS X. By specifying ``-s /opt/local/bin`` scripts are going to be installed in the same directory as the MacPorts software:

 .. code-block:: sh